Bromgard/rcblack/Gisla_saga/gisli_S.md

-# Saga of Gisli Sursson
+#p Saga of Gisli Sursson

 ## English translation of the variant introduction from the long version, from AM 149 fol.